-Due to COVID-19, modifications to the traditional College procedures, as outlined in the following sections, may be necessary as staff continue to support College functions primarily through remote access.
-Please refer to the Directory on page 14 for contact information and frederick.edu/coronavirus for updates.
+The College continues to closely monitor and carefully assess the impact COVID-19 has on our operations and instruction.
+Modifications to the traditional College procedures, as outlined in the following sections, may be necessary.
+Please refer to the Directory on page 14 for contact information and frederick.edu/Covid-19 for updates.